 WAOL is a consortium of the community and technical colleges in Washington.
 WAOL courses are developed and taught by faculty contracted by WAOL.
 Students from across the state are enrolled in a WAOL course.
 The advantage of WAOL classes is that a local college may not offer a particular course online.
 If WAOL does offer this course, the student still has the opportunity to take that course online.

 The instructors who teach the WAOL courses are usually not CPTC instructors, so they will not be available to you through our campus except by email.
+For more information about WAOL please visit the WAOL Overview Link provided here.

 Instructors and students alike say that online courses take as much or more time than regular on-campus classes.
 For a five credit class, students should expect to spend 10 to 15 hours (and sometimes more) each week on activities related to the course.
 Lab classes generally require an additional 5-10 hours per week.
+Online classes are not easier!
+You must be self-motivated and prepared to work on your own much of the time.
+Use all available resources to make sure you are successful.
+To learn what resources to assist you may be available, visit eLearning, Building 15, Room 108.

 Myth: Online courses are easier than traditional, face-to-face courses.